Personal contract hire explained

-One of the main forms of leasing is personal contract hire (PCH).
+One of the main forms of leasing is personal contract hire.

 If you’re thinking this could be right for you, here are some things to consider before taking the plunge.

-Leasing agreements tend to be for set periods: 12, 24, 36 and 48 months are the most common terms, although others do exist.
+The most common contracts are for 12, 24, 36 and 48 months, although others do exist.

-Generally, the longer the agreement the lower the monthly payments tend to be.
+As a general rule: the longer the agreement, the lower the monthly payments.

 What’s the difference between PCH and PCP?